-In the main, the respondents to the PMO survey questions rated PMO acceptance at their own company as “good” to “satisfactory”.
+Respondents to the PMO survey generally rated PMO acceptance at their own company as “good” or “satisfactory”.

 Special Download: 10 Reasons why a PMO is important (PDF file)